 Our results suggest that C. elegans adults are not attracted to compounds from P. scaber in laboratory chemotaxis assays.
 However, the life stage most commonly found in association with phoretic vectors is the dauer juvenile.
-This developmentally arrested larval stage is analogous to the 'infective juvenile' stage in entomopathogenic nematodes (Riddle & Albert, 1997; Crook, 2014).
+This developmentally arrested larval stage is analogous to the 'infective juvenile' stage in entomopathogenic nematodes [24,25].
 As the name implies, this stage has host-seeking behavior, suggesting the possibility that the C. elegans dauer stage is more likely to seek phoretic interactions than adults.
-Therefore, we tested the hypothesis that dauer individuals are attracted to chemical compounds washed from P. scaber in the standard chemotaxis assays used for the adult stage (Figure 2, Supplemental Figure 4, Supplemental Table 3).
-Post-hoc Tukey's HSD tests showed that both N2 and PB306 dauers did not have statistically significant attractive or repulsive behaviors toward any isopod wash, suggesting that responses to P. scaber do not vary based on the developmental stage of C. elegans.
+Therefore, we tested the hypothesis that dauer individuals are attracted to chemical compounds washed from P. scaber in the standard chemotaxis assays used for the adult stage (Fig 2, S4 Fig, S3 Table).
+Post-hoc Tukey's HSD tests

-Figure 2.
-C. elegans N2 and PB306 dauer animals respond neutrally to P. scaber washes with three solvents.
-(A) Plot of repulsive (R) and attractive (A) reference control chemotactic indices for the N2 strain dauers.
-Undiluted 1-octanol was used as the repulsive negative control (left) and isoamyl alcohol diluted to 10^{-3} in ethanol was used as the attractive positive control (right).
-(B) Plot of chemotactic indices of N2 dauer C. elegans to undiluted P. scaber washes compared to neutral control references.
+Fig 2.
+C. elegans N2 and PB306 dauer animals do not respond to P. scaber washes with three different solvents.
+(A) and (C) Plot of undiluted 1-octanol repulsive (R) and isoamyl alcohol diluted to $10^{-3}$ in ethanol attractive (A) reference control chemotactic indices for the N2 and PB306 dauers.
+(B) and (D) Plot of chemotactic indices of N2 and PB306 dauer C. elegans to undiluted P. scaber washes compared to neutral control references.
 Blue bars represent the neutral control of solvent alone.
 Yellow bars represent chemotactic indices to washes that were prepared from male isopods.
 Red bars represent chemotactic indices to washes that were prepared from female isopods.
-From left to right, each grouping of bars represents dimethyl sulfoxide (DMSO), deionized water, and ethanol washes.
-No isopod wash was significantly different from its corresponding neutral control (see Supplemental Table 5 for p values).
-(C) Plot of repulsive (R) and attractive (A) reference control chemotactic indices for the PB306 strain dauers.
-Undiluted 1-octanol was used as the repulsive negative control (left) and isoamyl alcohol diluted to 10^{-3} in ethanol was used as the attractive positive control (right).
-(D) Plot of chemotactic indices of PB306 dauer C.
+From left to right, each grouping of bars represents dimethyl sulfoxide (DMSO), deionized water, and ethanol washes (n = 40-50 animals per condition, per replicate).
+Error bars are standard deviation.
+No isopod wash was significantly different from its corresponding neutral control (see S5 Table for p values).